fluent/fluentd-docs-gitbook/plugins/input/tcp.md

 The bind address to listen to.

-### source\_hostname\_key
+### `source_hostname_key`

 | type   | default                  | version |
 |:-------|:-------------------------|:--------|
 | string | nil (no adding hostname) | 0.14.10 |

 The field name of the client's hostname.
-If set the value, the client's hostname will be set to its key.
-The default is nil (no adding hostname).
+If set, the client's hostname will be set to its key.
+The default is `nil` (no adding hostname).

-If you set following configuration:
+With this configuration:

 ```
 source_hostname_key client_host
 ```

-then the client's hostname is set to `client_host` field.
+The client's hostname is set to `client_host` field:

 ```
 {